 Your provider also makes sure you’re in good physical health by:

 You might also have imaging scans before facial feminization surgery.
-X-rays or CT scans take pictures of the bones and soft tissues of your face and skull.
+X-rays or CT (computed tomography) scans take pictures of the bones and soft tissues of your face and skull.
 Your surgeon may also measure your face, take photographs and assess your skin quality.
 All of this information helps your surgeon plan your treatment.

 Facial feminization surgery is different for everyone.
 The process depends on the facial features you choose to change.
 You might have one surgery or several, including:

 It depends on your situation and whether you’re having one or multiple procedures.
 If you have everything done during one surgery, it can take up to eight or nine hours.
 Some surgeons recommend splitting the procedures into two surgeries, separated by seven to 10 days or longer.
 Doing two surgeries gives your face more time to heal.